The 4 Stages of the Mustache Growth Cycle

 In addition to the time spent growing your mustache, you must also care for it like a tender sapling.

-• Pro Tip: During the “itchy eyesore” phase, you may feel the need to shave or trim off the bits of your mustache that itch you.
-Our advice – don’t yet.
-For some mustache styles, saving those longer itchy hairs will be important when it comes to styling.
+- Pro Tip: During the “itchy eyesore” phase, you may feel the urge to shave or trim off the bits that itch you.
+Our advice: don’t yet.
+For some mustache styles, saving those longer itchy hairs will be critical when it comes to styling.

 Just as essential as wax are beard scissors.
-Beard scissors will let you groom your mustache and style it once it has grown in.
+A good pair of scissors will let you groom and shape your mustache once it has grown in properly.

-A mini mustache comb will help keep your mustache in form.
+A mini mustache comb will keep your mustache in form and your hairs laying in the right direction.

-The often-repeated nickname of the mustache, “flavor saver,” is not a name that people have created for nothing.
-A full mustache has a habit of collecting debris and dirt, and an uncared-for mustache can smell bad.
+The often-repeated nickname “flavor saver” didn’t come from nowhere.
+A full mustache has a habit of collecting debris and dirt, and an uncared-for mustache can smell bad fast.

-Using facewash as well as shampoo and conditioner will keep your mustache clean and spry.
+Using face wash along with shampoo and conditioner will keep your mustache clean and fresh.

 FAQs on Mustache Growth Cycle

-Here are some of the questions we get the most about stages of mustache growth.
+Here are some of the questions we get the most about the stages of mustache growth.

-How long a mustache takes to grow depends on the individual in question, but you should give three to four months for your mustache to come in fully.
+It depends on the individual, but you should generally give it three to four months for your mustache to come in fully.

 Will My Mustache Get Thicker?

-Almost always, the answer is yes!
+Almost always, yes!
 Some hairs take a lot longer to grow in than others.
-If your mustache looks a little patchy now, endure – it will no doubt fill out a bit.
+If your mustache looks a little patchy right now, endure.
+It will no doubt fill out.

 Does Mustache Hair Stop Growing?

-At the end of the exogen phase new old mustache hair falls out and new hair growth starts the anagen phase.
-So, Mustache Hair never stops growing.
+At the end of the exogen phase, old mustache hair falls out and new growth restarts the anagen phase.
+So mustache hair never truly stops growing.